 Our research has revealed how the three nations on the Island of Borneo could retain half the land as forest, provide adequate habitat for the orangutan and Bornean elephant, and achieve an opportunity cost saving of over $50 billion.
 Using East Kalimantan as a case study, we have prioritised degraded forest for restoration and determined which restoration actions should be implemented across multiple ecosystem types, and account for the social-ecological context.

 This project quantifies flows and benefits from water-related ecosystem services, and incorporates these services into spatial planning, together with objectives for development and biodiversity.
-These ‘water-related ecosystem services’ encompass the supply of freshwater (its quantity, quality and timing), prevention or mitigation of damage from water flows (e.g. flooding, erosion), and regulating movement of sediments or nutrients, and the study considers three spatial scales: Kelay-Segah watersheds, Berau river basin, and East Kalimantan.
+These ‘water-related ecosystem services’ encompass the supply of freshwater (its quantity, quality and timing), prevention or mitigation of damage from water flows (e.g. flooding, erosion), and regulation of movement of sediments or nutrients.
+The study considers three spatial scales: Kelay-Segah watersheds, Berau river basin, and East Kalimantan.

 Specifically, this project aims to: